lemiskutswa/Javascript-Udemy-Course/README.md

 A variable initialized within a loop is only available inside that loop.

 You can use while loops to replace for loops.

+To target the element at the end of an array while lopping use this formula arrayName.lenght - 1;

+How does a break statement work in relation to nested loops.

+If you include a break statement inside a nested loop, it only breaks for the inside loop, the outer loop will continue to excecute.
+For the next iteration of the outside loop, a new execution of the inside loop will be started.